moskomule/moskomule.github.io/content/en/home/about.md

 I am Ryuichiro Hataya, PhD (Information Science and Technology).
 - Senior Research Scientist at SB Intuitions
+- Program-Specific Assistant Professor at Kyoto University

 ### News

 #### 2025

+* I will join Kyoto University as a Program-Specific Assistant Professor.
 * I will visit Nicolaus Copernicus University @ Torun, Poland🇵🇱.
 * My research proposal is accepted at JST BOOST Fostering Researchers in Emerging AI Program.
 * I quit my position at RIKEN AIP and join SB Intuitions as a senior research scientist.